 The squatter cannot try to hide the fact that they are living there.
 Even the property owner themself should be able to tell that there is someone occupying the property, should they decide to investigate.

-For an adverse possession claim to go through, besides meeting the aforementioned requirements, the squatter must have lived in the property continuously for at least 15 years.
+For an adverse possession claim to go through, besides meeting the aforementioned requirements, the squatter must have had continuous possession of the property for at least 15 years.

-The squatter must not share occupancy of the property with anyone else, for instance, other squatters, tenants or strangers.
+If a squatter claims adverse possession, they must first not share occupancy of the property another person.
+For instance, other squatters, tenants or strangers.

 Understandably, it is any Minnesota homeowner’s nightmare to have to deal with a squatter in their own property.
-Luckily, there are ways to prevent that from happening in the first place.
+Luckily, there are ways to prevent any person from squatting in the first place.
 The following are things you can do to prevent squatters in your Minnesota property:

-Already have a squatter living on your premises?
+Already have an adverse possession issue on your premises?
 If so, here are a few things you can do.

-At MN Property Nerds, we are well-versed in Minnesota tenancy laws.
-Our #1 priority is to assist property owners in keeping their property properly cared for and occupied by desirable tenants.
+Understanding adverse possession can be difficult.
+But at MN Property Nerds, we are well-versed in Minnesota tenancy laws.
+Our #1 priority is to assist property owners in keeping their property properly cared for, understanding their taxes and responsibilities.
+While keeping the property occupied by desirable tenants.
 Contact us today to learn more about our services.